 Our goal is to enable safe and efficient goods movement by improving use of the area for port users and mitigating the impacts of growing trade on local communities.
 These changes will improve safety, security, and vehicle access by creating more reliable travel times, security oversight, and better emergency response access.

 - Implementation of vehicle access control system gates

-- Upgrades to six at-grade railway crossings to meet federal standards
+- Upgrades to six railway crossings to meet federal standards

 The port authority consults with Indigenous groups, municipalities, and other stakeholders to undertake technical studies and engagement, advance project design, and plan for project construction.